WeblateOrg/weblate/docs/faq.rst

 .. note::

-    For native support of other VCS, Weblate requires distributed VCS and could be probably adjusted to work with anything else than Git and Mercurial, but somebody has to implement this support.
+    For native support of other VCS, Weblate requires distributed VCS and could be probably adjusted to work with anything other than Git and Mercurial, but somebody has to implement this support.

 .. seealso:: :ref:`vcs`